 Industry Jargon Explained: Link Farms

-There is a lot of relatively new terminology zipping through the blogosphere these days that sounds like it may mean something important; however, people who aren’t familiar with the day-to-day technical lingo associated with Internet marketing may find themselves looking over their shoulders and saying: “Pardon me?”
+There is a lot of relatively new terminology zipping through the worldwide web these days that sounds like it may mean something important; however, people who aren’t familiar with the day-to-day technical lingo associated with Internet marketing may find themselves looking over their shoulders and saying: “Pardon me?”
 To keep you up to date, Rosemont Media offers this Industry Jargon Explained blog series that defines certain terms you may see now and again throughout articles pertaining to the Internet marketing field.

 Today’s subject will be: link farms.